 Price review process

-The price review is a financial review process governed by the water industry’s economic regulator the Water Services Regulatory Authority (known as Ofwat).
+The price review is a financial review process led by the water industry’s economic regulator the Water Services Regulatory Authority (known as Ofwat).

 Ofwat determines the price limits (the K factor) that water companies can increase or decrease the prices charged to customers over a period of time, which is currently 5 years.